vwal/ScreenDimmer.spoon/README.md

     idleTimeout = 300,  -- 5 minutes in seconds, adjust as needed
     dimLevel = -75,     -- negative values use "subzero", i.e. gamma shader
-    logging = false,    -- set to `true` for debug logging lunarPath = "~/.local/bin/lunar", -- optional variable to set the location of the `lunar` CLI command -- if it's at a non-standard location (see `which lunar`) internalDisplayGainLevel = 50,    -- optional variable to dim the internal display to a different -- level than set with `dimLevel`, i.e., here to -25 displayPriorities = {  -- example optional monitor priorities to alter the default order of -- brightness adjustment; get your monitor names with `lunar displays` ["Built-in"] = 1,
+    logging = false,    -- set to `true` for debug logging lunarPath = "~/.local/bin/lunar", -- optional variable to set the location of the `lunar` -- CLI command if it's at a non-standard location internalDisplayGainLevel = 50,    -- optional variable to dim the internal display to -- a different level than what is set with `dimLevel`.
+                                      -- In this example to -25.
+    displayPriorities = {  -- example optional monitor priorities to alter the default -- order of brightness adjustment; get your monitor names -- with `lunar displays`
+        ["Built-in"] = 1,
         ["BenQ PD3225U"] = 2,
         ["LG Ultra HD"] = 3